Chiral restoration temperature at finite spin density in QCD: Conclusions

 In this work, we investigated the impact of a finite spin density on the QCD phase diagram, with spin polarization characterized by the spin potential, $\mu_\Sigma$.
 The spin potential represents the energy difference associated with adding, to a system of relativistic fermions, a particle of one spin orientation relative to the other.\footnote{See the discussion on the precise thermodynamical interpretation of the spin potential at the end of Subsec.~\ref{subsec:quark}.} It quantifies the preference for a particular spin state and provides a natural thermodynamic variable that incorporates the spin polarization into the thermodynamic description of the system.

-To study the effect of the spin polarization on the thermodynamics of strongly interacting matter, we employ the Linear Sigma model coupled to quarks, ${\rm LSM}_q$, which describes both quark and mesonic degrees of freedom.
-We work in the mean-field approximation, in which fluctuations of the bosonic fields around their ground-state values are neglected, and only the contribution arising from the fermion determinant is taken into account.
+To study the effect of the spin polarization on the thermodynamics of strongly interacting matter, we employed the Linear Sigma model coupled to quarks, ${\rm LSM}_q$, which describes both quark and meson degrees of freedom.
+We worked in the mean-field approximation, in which fluctuations of the bosonic fields around their ground-state values are neglected, and only the contributions arising from the fermion determinant are taken into account.
 This approach simplifies the treatment of the thermodynamics of the model, while preserving the essential features of quark dynamics.

-We demonstrate that the presence of a finite spin potential, $\mu_\Sigma \neq 0$, leads to a nontrivial dependence of the energy of a fermionic quasiparticle on its momentum~\eqref{eq:Energy_dispersion_mus_final}.
-The particularities of the fermionic energy become especially important in the coupling regime where the spin potential dominates over the mass of the fermionic quasiparticle, $\tfrac{1}{2}|\mu_\Sigma| > g|\sigma|$.
+We demonstrate that the presence of a finite spin potential, $\mu_\Sigma \neq 0$, leads to a nontrivial dependence of the energy of a fermion quasiparticle on its momentum~\eqref{eq:Energy_dispersion_mus_final}.
+The particularities of the fermion energy become especially important in the coupling regime where the spin potential dominates over the mass of the fermion quasiparticle, $\tfrac{1}{2}|\mu_\Sigma| > g|\sigma|$.
 In this domain of parameters --- which is especially important in the transition region between the chirally broken and chirally restored phases --- the mean-field analysis of the thermodynamic ground state requires a more careful treatment to properly capture the modifications induced by a finite spin density.
-We discuss these subtle questions in our work.
+We discussed these subtle questions in our work.